yongli233/openai-facebookmessager/README.md

 ## ****Facebook Messenger Chatbot with OpenAI as backend****

-This code implements a Facebook Messenger chatbot that uses OpenAI's API to generate responses.
+This repo implements a Facebook Messenger chatbot that uses OpenAI's API to generate responses.
 It includes the following features:

 Language detection using SpaCy
 Intent detection and entity extraction using SpaCy Querying OpenAI for responses based on the detected intent (inform, question, unknown) Random entity selection for questions
-Error handling
 Support for multiple languages (English, Spanish, French, German, Italian, Dutch)

 ## Setup